 Sgt.
 Robert Bart believes it’s most likely that Jay and Tanya met their killer on the 10:20 p.m. ferry from Bremerton to Seattle:

 Det.
 Robert Gebo suspects this was not the killer’s first murder:

 Then, over the Christmas holidays, just four weeks after the murder of their children, Jay and Tanya’s families each received a series of disturbing greeting cards.
 They were filled with taunting descriptions of the murders.
 The author claimed to be the killer.
 Postmarked from New York, Los Angeles, and Seattle, all of the cards had been written by the same person.
 So far, at least six of the greeting cards have been mailed over three different holidays, and authorities still have no idea who sent them.
 Surprisingly, DNA recovered from the victim and DNA taken from the envelopes do not match.
 Chief Deputy Ron Panzero:

 Police are convinced the murderer is an ex-convict, familiar with the Washington area.
 They hope that he may have talked about the crime and that an Unsolved Mysteries viewer might be able to identify him.
 Authorities are also interested in finding out who wrote the strange greeting cards.

 UPDATE: An arrest has been made in this case.
 In May of 2018, authorities took 55-year-old William Talbott II into custody and charged him in connection with the murders of Jay and Tanya.
 The break in the case came when forensic experts created a profile on a genealogy website based on the DNA gathered from the case.
 It came back with a match to a relative of Talbott’s.
 After about a week and half of testimony in a trial where Talbot did not testify, the jury deliberated for a day and a half.
-William Talbott the II was found guilty of two counts of aggravated murder.
-We will bring you more information as this case develops.
+William Talbott the II was found guilty of two counts of aggravated murder and sentenced to life in prison.